-- The South African Police Service

-- Local Community Policing Forums

-- Other existing security services in the area

-- Stellenbosch Municipality Security Directorate

-- Community organisations

-- Other stakeholders
+- The South African Police Service - Local Community Policing Forums - Other existing security services in the area - Stellenbosch Municipality Security Directorate - Community organisations such as the River Project, the Church Street security initiative and the kerbside parking operator - Other stakeholders

 The SRA initiative and the inherent security situation of the area require the deployment of patrol officers and patrol vehicles to adequately secure the public areas.
 Such a deployment can be expensive to implement and therefore the focus of the public safety plan is for a balanced approach by utilising different resources for day-time and night-time operations including the use of CCTV cameras.
 Considering the contributions from other stakeholders such as the SAPS and safety and security efforts from the Stellenbosch Municipality the following public safety and security plan is proposed for the area.
 This plan involves the deployment of Public Safety Patrol Officers (similar to the concept of Neighbourhood Safety Ambassadors) and patrol vehicles who will provide a reassuring presence on streets 7 days a week.